fdurant/fdurant_github_io_source/_posts/projects/2015-01-30-movie-project.md

 In the end, after many iterations in [IPython][ipython], I got to fit a number of multilinear regression models with [statsmodels](http://statsmodels.sourceforge.net/0.5.0/regression.html), using
 [sklearn][sklearn_mse] for model evaluation ([root-mean-squared error][rmse]), and the inevitable [pyplot][pyplot] for visualization.

 On Friday, the whole class delivered their presentations.
 My first-ever [Keynote presentation][project_luther_presentation] was for a ficticious investor known by the name of Dino Brangelino.
-My conclusion: knowing the box office revenue of the opening weekend reduces total revenue prediction error by 15%.
+My conclusion: knowing the box office revenue of the opening weekend -on top of the production budget- reduces total revenue prediction error by 15%.

 <figure>
 	<img src="/images/movieproject_presentation_1.jpg"/>